3-electric-sheep/wisdk_ios/README.md

 **IMPORTANT: do *NOT* set the background location checkbox on the background capabilities option.
 Wi does not use it and setting this will adversely affect battery life.**

-## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
-This example is useful as it has a project correctly configured to run Wi.

-It is a bare bones project that will send location information from the device to the Wi Servers.
-It also has a demo provider key  which can be used to send offers from wi to the device.

 ## Getting Started